oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The authorization server in trust domain A verifies proof of possession of the key presented by the client.
 * The authorization server in trust domain A then conveys the key of the client in trust domain A in the token request sent to the authorization server in trust domain B. This can, for example, be accomplished by including a "requested_cnf" claim that contains the "cnf" claim of the client in trust domain A, in the assertion authorization grant sent to the authorization server in trust domain B.
 * The authorization server in trust domain B then includes a "cnf" claim that matches the value of the "requested_cnf" claim included in the authorization grant in the returned access token.
-* The client in trust domain A that presents the access token must use the key matching the "cnf" claim to generate a DPoP proof or setup a MTLS session when presenting the access token to a resource server in in trust domain B.
+* The client in trust domain A that presents the access token must use the key matching the "cnf" claim to generate a DPoP proof or set up a MTLS session when presenting the access token to a resource server in trust domain B.

 # Acknowledgements {#Acknowledgements}
-The editors would like to thank Deb Cooley, Patrick Harding, Russ Housley, Joe Jubinski, Watson Ladd, Justin Richer, Adam Rusbridge, and Dean H. Saxe for their valuable input and general support of this work.
+The editors would like to thank Deb Cooley, Lars Eggert, Patrick Harding, Russ Housley, Joe Jubinski, Watson Ladd, Justin Richer, Adam Rusbridge, and Dean H. Saxe for their valuable input and general support of this work.

 # Document History

 \[\[ To be removed from the final specification ]]

+-12

+* GENART review comments addressed

 -11